Sriharish16/Excelacom_Training/README.md

-Hi from Git from this account by sriharish
+Hi from Git from this account by sriharish from sub branch